 Figure 1.
-Findley Lake Direct Drainage Basin
+Lake Salubria Direct Drainage Basin

-Existing land use and land cover in the Findley Lake drainage basin was determined from digital aerial photography and geographic information system (GIS) datasets.
-Digital land use/land cover data were obtained from the 2001 National Land Cover Dataset (Homer, 2004).
+Existing land use and land cover in the Lake Salubria drainage basin was determined from digital aerial photography and geographic information system (GIS) datasets.
+Digital land use/land cover data were obtained from the 2001 National Land Cover Dataset (NLCD) (Homer, 2004).
 The NLCD is a consistent representation of land cover for the conterminous United States generated from classified 30-meter resolution Landsat thematic mapper satellite imagery data.
 High-resolution color orthophotos were used to manually update and refine land use categories for portions of the drainage basin to reflect current conditions in the drainage basin (Figure 2).
-Ground-truthed land use data were provided by Chautauqua County to further improve on land use class adjustments performed within the basin.
-These data were particularly useful when development was obscured by forest canopy.
 Appendix A provides additional detail about the refinement of land use for the drainage basin.
-Land use categories (including individual category acres and percent of total) in Findley Lake's drainage basin are listed in Table 1 and presented in Figures 3 and 4.
+Land use categories (including individual category acres and percent of total) in Lake Salubria's drainage basin are listed in Table 1 and presented in Figures 3 and 4.